airbytehq/airbyte/docs/connector-development/config-based/overview.md

 4. A request options provider: defines the request parameters and headers to set on outgoing HTTP requests
 5. An authenticator: defines how to authenticate to the source
 6. An error handler: defines how to handle errors

+More details on authentication can be found in the [authentication section](authentication.md).
+More details on error handling can be found in the [error handling section](error-handling.md)

 ## Connection Checker